Audition Process

 Theory Assessment

-Applicants who perform live auditions in St. John's will write the Theory Assessment on the same day as their audition.
-Applicants who submit audition videod in lieu of performing live auditions will write the Theory Assessment from their home location through Memorial University's online learning platform.
+Applicants to the Bachelor of Music or Joint Degrees program who perform a live audition in St. John's will write the Theory Assessment on the same day as their audition.
+Applicants to the Bachelor of Music or Joint Degrees program who submit an audition video will write the Theory Assessment from their home location.
 Results on the Theory Assessment inform our admissions decisions and help us place students in the appropriate theory class for their first year.

 The Theory Assessment is designed to measure comprehension, accuracy, and facility across a wide range of basic theoretical concepts.
 We are looking for instant and accurate recall of such constructs as: